ClojureBridge/curriculum/outline/intro.md

 Actually, let's start with numbers.
 Clojure has several different types of numbers.

 First up are integers.
-Integers are zero and the positive and negative whole numbers, and you write them just like we write them normally.
+Integers include zero, the positive whole numbers, and the negative whole numbers, and you write them just like we write them normally.
 Examples:

 ```clj
 0